hzget/goblog/README.md

 # goblog

+A blog system used for sharing ideas and analyzing these articles via AI algorithms.

-## functions
+## services

 ### work as a blog site

 * read/write blogs
 * signup/signin/logout
 * vote with stars 1~5
-* user admin: add ranks to users: bronze, silver, gold
+* user ranks: bronze, silver, gold
+* user admin

-### work as a golang learning project
+### work as code browsing platform

-* can view all underlying code from the site
+In the debug mode, programmers can browse underlying code on line.
+It can help them to learn this system and make the debug life easier.

-### working as AI learning project
+### work as AI analysis system

-the gold and silver user can analyze the posts of the blog via AI algorithms
+As a reader, the gold and silver user can get AI analysis of article(s) on the blog.

+As a programmer, the user can develop the AI functions.

-this function is under developping now
+this module is under developping now

 ## how to use